gjy3035/C-3-Framework/README.md

 ### Testing

 We only provide an examplar to test the model on the test set.
-Yopu may need to modify it to test your models.
+You may need to modify it to test your models.

 ### Citation
-If you find this project useful for your research, please cite:
+If you find this project is useful for your research, please cite:
 ```
 @inproceedings{wang2019learning,
   title={Learning from Synthetic Data for Crowd Counting in the Wild},